dialogue-host/requirements/README.md

   ability to learn, teach and collaborate. la culture se place en rupture de la sélection naturelle individuelle

+Greed comes from deep insecurities and emotional voids that can create insatiable wants ; egoism comes from scarcity, when there won't be enough for everyone, but can also come from the fear that one's mistakes might undermine their worth ; and revenge comes from an unmet need for justice.
+Each of these are completely avoidable especially in a time of abundance such as ours.

 - synthesize collective experience
 - positivist view of liberty